CooperUnion/selfdrive/docs/getting-started.md

 of this directory highly depend on the component language(s) and use case.
 It is best to see existing components to get a feel for it.

-Finally, `component.yml` contains metadata related to the component.
+Finally, `component.toml` contains metadata related to the component.

 ### [`docs/`]